mitsuba-renderer/drjit/docs/reference.rst

          in docstr.h.
 Please keep the two in sync when making changes.

       **Constant propagation**: immediately evaluate arithmetic involving
-      literal constants on the host and don't generate any device-specific code for them.
+      literal constants on the host and don't generate any device code for them.

       For example, the following assertion holds when value numbering is enabled in Dr.Jit.